rrevenantt/antlr4rust/README.md

  - All rule context variables (rule argument or rule return) should implement `Default + Clone`.

 ### Unsafe
-Currently, unsafe is used only for downcasting (through another crate) and to update data inside Rc via `get_mut_unchecked`(returned mutable reference is used immediately and not stored anywhere)
+Currently, unsafe is used only for downcasting (through separate crate) and to update data inside Rc via `get_mut_unchecked`(returned mutable reference is used immediately and not stored anywhere)

 ### Versioning